Nontrivial Quantum Geometry and the Strength of Electron-Phonon Coupling: main

 For the $\pi$-bonding states in {\mgb}, the band structure has two $\PT$-protected nodal lines ($\mathcal{P}$ and $\TR$ are inversion and TR symmetries) along $k_z$-directional hinges of the {\BZ}, which carry winding numbers just like Dirac cones of graphene~\cite{Liu10192019MgB2Dirac}.
-The winding numbers accounts for the topological contribution $\lambda_{\pi,topo}$ to $\lambda_\pi$, which bounds the geometric $\lambda_{\pi,geo}$ from below in a similar way to \eqnref{main_eq:lambda_topo_graphene}. (\appref{app:MgB2})
+The winding numbers accounts for the topological contribution $\lambda_{\pi,topo}$ to $\lambda_\pi$, which bounds the geometric $\lambda_{\pi,geo}$ from below in a similar way to \eqnref{main_eq:lambda_topo_graphene}. (supplementary information\,{H})